d-dof/survey_in_m2/survey_in_m2.md

 <a name="le2013"> </a>[20] Quoc Le, Tamás Sarlós, and Alex Smola.
 Fastfood-approximating kernelexpansions in loglinear time.
 In *Proceedings of the 30th International Conference on Machine Learning*, volume 85, 2013.

 <a name="kanagawa2019"> </a>[21] Motonobu Kanagawa and Philipp Hennig.
 Convergence guarantees for adaptive bayesian quadrature methods.
 In *Advances in Neural Information Processing Systems*, pages 6234–6245, 2019.

+<a name="kesarwani2018"> </a>[22] Manish Kesarwani, Bhaskar Mukhoty, Vijay Arya, and Sameep Mehta.
+Model extraction warning in mlaas paradigm.
+In *Proceedings of the 34th Annual Computer Security Applications Conference*, pages 371–380, 2018.

+<a name="lee2018"> </a>[23] Taesung Lee, Benjamin Edwards, Ian Molloy, and Dong Su.
+Defending against machine learning model stealing attacks using deceptive perturbations. *arXiv preprint arXiv:1806.00054*, 2018.

+<a name="shokri2017"> </a>[24] Reza Shokri, Marco Stronati, Congzheng Song, and Vitaly Shmatikov.
+Membership inference attacks against machine learning models.
+In *2017 IEEE Symposium on Security and Privacy (S&P)*, pages 3–18, 2017.

+<a name="beygelzimer2010"> </a>[25] Alina Beygelzimer, Daniel J Hsu, John Langford, and Tong Zhang.
+Agnos-tic active learning without constraints.
+In *Advances in Neural Information Processing systems*, pages 199–207, 2010.

+<a name="yashima2019"> </a>[26] Shingo Yashima, Atsushi Nitanda, and Taiji Suzuki.
+Exponential conver-gence rates of classification errors on learning with sgd and random features. *arXiv preprint arXiv:1911.05350*, 2019.

+<a name="peltola2019"> </a>[27] Tomi Peltola, Mustafa Mert Celikok, Pedram Daee, and Samuel Kaski.
+Machine teaching of active sequential learners.
+In *Advances in Neural Information Processing Systems*, pages 11202–11213, 2019.

+<a name="caponnetto2007"> </a>[28] Andrea Caponnetto and Ernesto De Vito.
+Optimal rates for the regularized least-squares algorithm. *Foundations of Computational Mathematics*, 7(3):331–368, 2007.